willatlawford/ki-interview/README.md

 ## Project Overview

 This repo allows onboarding of pdfs to a context store.
-This onboarding has already been run to create db.sqlite.
+This onboarding has already been run on the files provided in `files/` and db.sqlite created.
+This will be provided seperately as `db.sqlite.zip` - please extract this to root of the repo.
-(db.sqlite.zip will be provided separately so you can skip running the onboarding code.)

 It is intended that the candidate builds an agent for answering questions using that store.
 Use of Agentic Coding Assistants is encouraged for this task.